-- Feeling of loss of control or losing one’s mind
+- The feeling of loss of control or losing one’s mind

 - Fear of dying or something physically wrong (e.g., heart attack, stroke)

 - Persistent concern about the consequences of the attacks (e.g. “going crazy”, heart attack) or fears of having additional attacks

 - A significant change in behaviour related to attacks (e.g. avoiding exercise)

 - Duration of panic attacks: a few minutes to 10 minutes (rarely last longer than 1 hour)

 These symptoms mustn’t be better accounted for by another disorder (e.g. panic attacks only in social settings).
-The signs also cannot be caused by substances, medications, or medical illness.
+The signs also cannot be caused by substances, medications, or medical illnesses.

 It’s not known what causes panic attacks or panic disorder, but these factors may play a role:

 - Major stress

 - A temperament that is more sensitive to pressure or prone to negative emotions

 - Certain changes in the way parts of your brain function